DavidRandallPeters/UnrealEngine/UE4_004_Marbles002_Physics.md

 <br>

-Our marble is freaking out because default UE4 physics have been applied.
+Our marble is being dramatic because default UE4 physics have been applied.

 When we tilt the Floor, UE4 reads this as its velocity changing momentarily - so it logically applies an upwards force to the ball.